What Are Scallions?

 Protects your body.
 Vegetables in the onion group are packed with phytonutrients, including chemicals called antioxidants that defend your cells against damage.
-Antioxidants in onions like flavonoids and polyphenols hunt down free radicals, substances that that can lead to cancer, inflammation, and age-related diseases.
+Antioxidants in onions like flavonoids and polyphenols hunt down free radicals, substances that can lead to cancer, inflammation, and age-related diseases.
 The antioxidants lose their power during cooking, so fresh is best.

 Scallions are high in vitamin K, which works against blood thinning medication.
 If you’re taking warfarin to prevent strokes, heart attacks, or blood clots, ask your doctor if green onions are safe for you.

 It’s rare, but people have been sickened or died of hepatitis after eating contaminated scallions.
 Always wash all fresh vegetables, including those that are sold prewashed and bagged.

 Like almost all vegetables and fruits, scallions are mostly water.
 A cup of scallions has just 32 calories, only trace amounts of fat, and zero cholesterol.
 They also have less sugar and fewer carbs than vegetables like carrots, potatoes, and corn.